bhojaksmith/J.A.R.V.I.S/README.md

  JARVIS is voice based interaction system that can perform certain tasks for you We have created this system to work in Windows 10 & GNOME based Linux operating systems.
  To start simply execute the file Jarvis.exe
-Say “Jarvis” or “Hey Jarvis” to activate make jarvis listen for your commands
+Say “Jarvis” or “Hey Jarvis” to make jarvis listen for your commands

 ## Supported Features / Commands